pelayuko/pelayuko.github.io/_posts/2021-02-27-one-email-not-responded.md

 In order to minimize the humungous amount of emails, "chats from the future" tools like Slack or Teams are supposed to replace big part of the email exchange.
 Actually, the main commercial claim is: "start the adoption of younameit to minimize the overwhelming amount of emails!".
 Not bad idea as concept: native concept of thread, modern in the conception, friendliness and tons of gifs.
 But, the reality says that, if you don't put some guardrails about the usage of this tools, you are moving the same problem to another place.
 You will have millions of notifications that will eventually ignored, or muted if you want to dress elegant.

 Actually, there's no consensus if messaging tools should be considered as synchronous, semi-synchronous or async.
-The engineering mindset is moving to the extreme on this regard with this line of thought  [https://www.nohello.com/](https://www.nohello.com/) .
+The engineering mindset is moving to the extreme on this regard with this line of thought with [nohello](https://www.nohello.com/) .
 I personally don't see that bad the human protocol of politeness.

 If we consider it as an asynchronous way of communication, I see more natural de old but functional concept of inbox,  where new items pile at the top to be processed.